Cmader555/Bamazon/README.md

 ### Project OverView

 Bamazon is a terminal based amazon-like storefront.
 A user can act as a customer, or manager while interacting with bamazon.
-A user can can purchase products, view products, add inventory, add products, create new departments, and more.
+A user can purchase products, view products, add inventory, add products, create new departments, and more.
 All of the data that users interact with are saved in a local MySQL database.

 ### How Bamazon Works

 Bamazon's functionality was created using javascript and it is executed via node.
-Inquirer and prompts are used to allow users to choose what tasks they want to perform, and it allows users to input information.
-All initial data, and any changes made to data are done through MYSQL.
+Inquirer and prompts are used to allow users to choose what tasks they want to perform and it allows users to input information.
+All initial data and any changes made to data are done through MYSQL.

 ## Customer View